 She was pre-diabetic for 5 years, despite taking supplements, exercising, and watching her carb intake.
 Elina heard about the positive effects that eating a plant based diet has on diabetes and although she was skeptical, she decided to give it a try.

-Much to her surprise and delight, after following a Whole Food Plant Based diet for 4 months she is no longer pre-diabetic, and she’s healthier than ever.
+Much to her surprise and delight, after following a Whole Food Plant Based diet for 4 months she reverses her pre-diabetes and is no longer pre-diabetic, and she’s healthier than ever.
 Before you dive into our talk, here’s what Elina had to say:

 My Hgb A1c was 5.9 despite being on a very restrictive low carb diet, exercising daily and taking multiple supplements for pre-diabetes.
 Diabetes runs in my family, and I didn’t think it was possible to reverse it.

 After I found “How Not To Die” by Dr. Michael Greger, I totally changed my eating pattern.
 After 4 months of eating a whole food plant based diet (including complex carbs) and following the Clean Food Dirty Girl meal plans, my A1c is now 5.5 and I am no longer pre-diabetic.

 I am soooo happy!
 I tell all my patients about this way of eating and the meal plans.